-- Toyota allows the use of oxygenate blended gasoline where the oxygenate content is up to 10 % ethanol or 15 % MTBE. - If you use gasohol in your vehicle, be sure that it has an octane rating no lower than 87. - Toyota does not recommend the use of gasoline containing methanol.
+- Use only gasoline containing a maximum of 10% ethanol. - DO NOT use any flex-fuel or gasoline that could contain more than 10% ethanol, including from any pump labeled E15, E30, E50, E85 (which are only some examples of fuel containing more than 10% ethanol). - If you use gasohol in your vehicle, be sure that it has an octane rating no lower than 87. - Toyota does not recommend the use of gasoline containing methanol.